-We’re well into February, which means it’s almost time for the public school midwinter break.
+February is around the corner, which means it’s almost time for the public school midwinter break.
 This year’s break runs Monday, Feb.
-21-Friday, Feb.
-25, 2022.
+20 -Friday, Feb.
+24, 2023.
 Do you have plans yet?
 If not, let us help you plan some fun things to do during midwinter break on Staten Island and nearby when school is out!
 Browse our list of exciting events, activities, workshops and more that you can do together with your kids during this long-awaited school break, and be on your way to winter-time family fun!

 And don’t forget to check out our online calendar for even more fun things to do during midwinter break and after!